On the Incompressibility of Truth With Application to Circuit Complexity: Applying the framework to existing bounds

 Across the entire construction we still ``expose'' all $2^n$ leaf bits of the truth table, but every layer fans them forward through a small \emph{shared} equality bank rather than through $2^n$ disjoint minterms.
 A standard summation over the layers (choosing $k_\ell\asymp\log n_\ell$) yields the total gate count

 Intuitively: a naive lookup table wires $\Theta(2^n)$ minterms; the block-Shannon scheme \emph{batches} $\Theta(\log n)$ variables at a time, amortizing the address cost so that each of the $2^n$ table bits is delivered through only $\tilde O(1)$ additional gates on average, giving the $2^n/n$ factor. \end{prop} \begin{remark} Since the above representation is asymptotically optimal, intuitively, we can say that for most boolean functions, ``optimized brute-force enumeration is optimal."
 Quite literally, the best circuit description for most truth tables is the table itself: a physical manifestation of brute-force. \end{remark} \textbf{The prediction confirmed}: Shannon's and Lupanov's results together say that, for the very hardest functions, optimal circuits are essentially optimized lookup tables: compressed representations that approach the theoretical limit of incompressibility.
-In particular, many circuits admit isomorphic rewritings, so even if we had an algorithm for computing minimum circuits for a given truth table, the circuit it returned could be viewed as an ``encryption'' of the function's true nature, hiding the fact that it is logically equivalent to a short-circuited LUT.
-A natural notion of ``decryption'' would be to test whether the circuit is isomorphic to an optimized lookup-table structure.
+The analogy to SSDs is even more interesting in the case of Lupanov's representation because it uses ``address blocks" and ``payload blocks."
 In this sense, what looks like clever algebraic manipulation might be much simpler in description: it is just the best possible way to wire the truth table into gates.
 In this view, non-uniform efficient computability is not merely related to description length — it is defined by it: a function is efficiently computable in the circuit model precisely to the extent that its truth can be compressed into a small circuit.
 Time, in this picture, shows up only as a secondary constraint on how those compressed descriptions are discovered or used, not on what is in principle computable. \begin{remark} Consider some analogies: \begin{itemize} \item Kolmogorov incompressibility (infinite-scale): Most strings have no short program.
 You can't, in general, prove or compute ``this string has no short program" beyond a provability threshold. \item Circuit incompressibility (finite model): Most truth tables have no small circuit.
 They're best computed by an optimal short-circuited LUT.
 Asking for a general procedure that says ``this specific table has no small circuit" (MCSP, or strong lower bounds) is like asking for a finite-scale analog of those incompressibility judgments. \item ``If I had a solver for these finite-scale incompressibility instances, why would I expect it to be anything but brutally hard?" \end{itemize} \end{remark}